Raudius/files_scripts/docs/Functions.md

 `tag_file(Node file, Tag tag): Bool`

-Adds a tag to a file.
+Adds a tag to a file or folder.
 Returns whether the tag was added successfully.

 ```lua
 local tags = tags_find({id= 42})